shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Ah, ok, Yotleph.”

-*Yotleph, as he was named, was a fierce wolf monster that terrorized the cats for years.
+*The Yotleph, as it was named, was a fierce wolf monster that terrorized the cats for years.
 Until one day, it vanished, like it had several times before.
 The cats waited a week, a month.
-No sign of the Phanto—Yotleph.
+No sign of the Phanto—The Yotleph.
 It was months before a single cat was brave enough to step foot into the valley.*

 *When they finally did, they found the dead, headless bodies of their fallen cat comrades, littered around the forest.
 They tried to collect them all, but every single body was… trapped!
 I’m talking pit traps, hidden spikes, vine snares, all of it.
 A lot more cats were lost to the recovery project.*